01 Apr '13

 All the Pictures?

 I believe the images below are all the known pictures of Marilyn doing yoga.
-(Many are high-resolution, too.)
+(Many are high-resolution, too.).
+This post is now updated and I’ve had the unintended assistance of many Pinterest collectors to aid me!

 We might argue for “Marilyn Variations” of the poses, for her configurations rarely match current standards.